browserengineering/book/book/visual-effects.md

 in a dark-orange color.
 In the second example, the black pixels were first blended with the background, then the result was made transparent.
-Thus, fully black pixels replaced fully orange ones, resulting just black pixels, which were later made 50% transparent.
+Thus, fully black pixels replaced fully orange ones, resulting in just black pixels, which were later made 50% transparent.

 Applying blending in the proper order, as is necessary to implement effects like `opacity`, requires more careful handling of surfaces.